Combat engineering in Somalia

-NISA checkpoints form an integral part of the security ring around Mogadishu International Airport (MIA), and as such they are a prime target for Al Shabab attacks.
+NISA checkpoints form an integral part of the security ring around Mogadishu International Airport (MIA), and as such they are a prime target for Al Shabab terrorist attacks.

-Armed with Heavy Plant Equipment and Operators, Combat Engineering tool boxes and an abundance of enthusiasm the task began.
+Armed with heavy plant equipment and operators, combat engineering tool boxes and an abundance of enthusiasm, the task began.

-Blast walls were constructed on either side of the roadway to ensure proper protection for NISA Personnel and any civilians in the area should the worst happen, and an IED be detonated.
-Then the ground mounted sanger at the front of the checkpoint was constructed and finally the beast that was the elevated sanger at the rear.
+Blast walls were constructed on either side of the roadway to ensure proper protection for NISA personnel and any civilians in the area should the worst happen, and an IED be detonated.
+Then the ground mounted sanger at the front of the checkpoint was constructed and finally the beast that was the elevated sanger was constructed at the rear.